Are you considering stopping your medical plan and saving that premium to self-fund your medical cover?

-Then take the difference in premium that you would have been paying (or any amount you feel comfortable saving) and save that yourself in a bank savings,
+Take the difference in premium that you would have been paying (or any amount you feel comfortable saving) and save that yourself in a bank savings,

 until you have an amount - say equal what you spent out of hospital last year - that you feel is enough.

 Invest into a unit trust after that.
 You’ll have an investment you can use for future dreams and goals – again that you can get to at any time.